-But if you don’t have anyone to ask, you can use a guarantor company (which the agent will recommend to you) for a fee.
+But if you don’t have anyone to ask, you can use a guarantor company (which the agent will recommend) for a fee.

 Don’t Forget about the Move-In Costs!

-- Rent Advance 家賃 – Up to 2 months’ worth of rent is paid up-front.
+- Rent Advance 家賃 – Up to 2 months’ rent is paid up-front.